Nidrax/sr-remaster-pl/README.md

 ## Installation

 This Polonization currently does not have an installer prepared.
-You can download the translation fils using the `git` software or by selecting the `Download ZIP` option after clicking the green `<> Code` button at the top of the page.
+It can be downloaded from the [Releases](https://github.com/Nidrax/sr-remaster-pl/releases) page.

 To use the Polish version, you must sacrifice one of the languages currently available in the game and replace it with Polish: